Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 The cave is on the same-named island, which is 300 meters away from Thien Cung Cave.
 Proudly mentioned in the world-famous tourism book Merveille de Monde published in France in 1938, Dau Go Cave was highly praised under the name “Grotte des Merveilles”, which means the Cave of Wonders.
-Passing through a 12 meter-width and 17 meter-height entrance, you will be completely amazed by magnificent stalagmites and stalactites in different shapes and sizes.
+Passing through a 12-meter-width and 17-meter-height entrance, you will be completely amazed by magnificent stalagmites and stalactites in different shapes and sizes.
 Interestingly, the cave supports an ecosystem of diverse plants and living creatures thanks to the high humidity and sunlight inside the cave.
 Be sure to include Dau Go Cave on your travel list, so that you won’t miss the chance to capture the spectacular beauty of nature.

 Trong Mai Islet

-Located in the south-west of Halong Bay and about 5 kilometers away from Bai Chay Wharf, Trong Mai Islet or "rock of the kissing cocks" is widely believed to be the symbol of Halong Bay as well as Vietnam tourism.
+Located in the southwest of Halong Bay and about 5 kilometers away from Bai Chay Wharf, Trong Mai Islet or "rock of the kissing roosters" is widely believed to be the symbol of Halong Bay as well as Vietnam tourism.
 Its shape resembles 2 chickens with an incredible height of about 10 meters from sea level.
 The breathtaking image of two giant chickens standing together for thousands of years in spite of their little legs that can be collapsed anytime by strong waves has become a representation of faithful love to many locals.
-You can see this image of Halong Bay on the back of the Vietnamese Currency of the VND 200,000.
+You can see this image of Halong Bay on the back of the Vietnamese Currency of VND 200,000.
 We recommend that you visit the islet at dawn when the sun lights up the rocks with a stunning view.

 Tuan Chau Island